kyoh86/richgo/README.md

 So now I recommend you that you do NOT use `richgo`, get use to pure `go test`, train an ability to find the error from the output and contribute to improve official `go test` if you needed.
 Some may think that I have too much faith in pure Go, but this is my honest feeling.

+If you want a good suggestion for alternative tools for this one, you may find it in the [issue #57](https://github.com/kyoh86/richgo/issues/57).

 # Installation